 You have the right to revoke any authorization that you may have previously given us.

 Your records are available for your review or copies can be made for you at a small administrative fee.
 The first page is $1.00 and the subsequent pages are $.50 including any postage required.
-If you request a copy of a film, you will be charged the actual cost for reproduction not to exceed $5.00 per film.
+If you request a copy of an x-ray, you will be charged the actual cost for reproduction not to exceed $35 per CD.